-The guides are a creation of The Coral Project, founded as a collaboration between Mozilla, The New York Times, and The Washington Post.
+The guides are a creation of The Coral Project, a part of Vox Media that was founded as a collaboration between Mozilla, The New York Times, and The Washington Post.
 We bring journalists and the communities they serve closer together.
-Subscribe to our newsletter for updates.

 As well as these guides, we have two open-source tools that help newsrooms engage more effectively.

 - Ask – a form/gallery builder to collect, manage, and display user-generated contributions.
 Note: Ask is no longer in active development.